April S. Masarik, Ph.D.

 I am an Associate Professor in the Department of Psychological Science at Boise State University.
 My job roles are to conduct research, teach, and provide service to my profession and community.
 I have roots at Boise State University, where I graduated with a B.S. in Psychology in 2007.
 It is an honor and privilege to be teaching in the same classrooms where I was once an undergraduate student.

 I earned my Ph.D. in Human Development (2014) and a M.S. in Child Development (2011) from the University of California, Davis.
 After graduate school, I was a Postdoctoral Scholar in the Family Research Group at UC Davis.

 My research centers on stress and resilience, dynamics in close relationships, intergenerational transmission, and the social, cultural, and biological influences on human development.
-I am the Director of the Human Development and Ecology Lab, where I conduct research with an interdisciplinary team of faculty, students, and community stakeholders.
+I lead the Human Development and Ecology Lab, where we conduct research with an interdisciplinary team of faculty, students, and community stakeholders.
 We are currently focused on investigating the factors that influence health and well-being among refugee youth and families.
 This research is funded by the Spencer Foundation.